How to buy the best brake pads

 Who are the minor players in the brake pad business?

 Dynamic Friction — A small supplier of brake parts.
 Located in California, the company has 18 employees with annual sales of around $3 million

 EBC Brakes— A privately owned company with 400 employees and manufacturing in the U.K. and U.S. EBC products includes brake pads for cars, trucks and SUV, brake rotors (brake discs) for every rolling vehicle on the planet and even brake pads for wind farms, brake pads for military applications such as the Humvee, various armored cars and even tanks, railway brake products and all kinds of industrial vehicle brakes.

 Hawk— A small specialty brake manufacture catering to amateur racers

 Power Stop — a smaller brake parts manufacturer and importer.
 Estimated sales of just $29.4 Million/year (source Grojo.com) and 89 employees.

-I’m not saying the minor players make poor products.
-I’m not aware of bad product from either of these companies.
+I’m not saying these minor players in the brake parts business make poor products.
+I’m not aware of bad products from any of these companies.
 It’s just my preference to stick with well known nationally recognized brands.

 More background on the major players in the brake pad business